mathesar-foundation/mathesar/docs/docs/snippets/docker-compose-prerequisites.md

 Before you start installation, **ensure that the DNS for your sub-domain or domain is pointing to the machine that you're installing Mathesar on**.

 ### Database (optional)
-You can create a new PostgreSQL database while setting up Mathesar or use our UI to interact with an existing database. **If you're planning to set up a new database, you can skip this section.**
+You can create a new PostgreSQL database while setting up Mathesar or use our UI to interact with an existing database. **If you don't have a database you want to connect to, you can skip this section.**

 To connect Mathesar to an existing database: